farshidnz/SyncDataConsumer/README.md

-# Cashrewards microservice template for .net 6.0
+#  microservice template for .net 6.0

 This is a .net template for backend micro-services (as of writing this document updated to .net 6).